 LOTUS is an aquatic plant belonging to the water lily family.
 It has shield-like leaves and showy, solitary flowers usually projected above the water.
 It has red, white, pink and yellow flowers.

 In Greek legend, lotus was believed to be a jujube or elm; meaning a fruit that induced the state of dreamy and contented forgetfulness in those who ate it.
+Today we are making nylon flower lotus.

 - Ring sizes 7, 6, 5 and 4